-To find our more about current issues the UFU is working on, visit our Policy Committee page
+To find out more about current issues that the UFU is working on, visit our Policy Committee page.

 Agriculture is one of Northern Ireland’s most important industries.
-Also as a whole, the agri-food industry turns over more than £4.5 billion every year, and supports one in eight jobs in the UK, making it a cornerstone of Northern Ireland’s economy and farmers play a key role in this.
+As a whole, the agri-food industry turns over more than £4.5 billion every year and supports one in eight jobs in the UK, making it a cornerstone of Northern Ireland’s economy and farmers play a key role in this.

 When you compare Northern Ireland to the other UK regions, and in fact the rest Europe, we are definitely a region that punches above its weight when it comes to farming.